 Webster’s Dictionary defines hope as “a feeling that what is wanted is likely to happen; desire accompanied by expectation.”
 And, the Leader Guide for the winter 2021-2022 edition of Explore the Bible, a quarterly publication that is used by a number of churches in their Bible studies, states that the Bible describes hope as “ a confident assurance based on God’s promises.”
 Therefore, from a biblical perspective, hope should be based upon confidence in God.

 If a person does not believe that God exists and that there will be a resurrection and eternal life spent either in the presence of God or with Satan, he (or she) may think there is no compelling reason to live a life that is focused upon righteousness rather than on self-gratification, under the assumption that there are no eternal consequences.
-For many of these people, their thinking is probably somewhat similar to the following: “I might as well eat, drink, and be merry, because tomorrow I may die, and after that, there will be nothing; I will simply cease to exist.”
-Thus, they do not have genuine eternal hope and, perhaps, not even superficial temporal hope.
+For many such people, their thinking is probably somewhat similar to the following: “I might as well eat, drink, and be merry, because tomorrow I may die, and after that, there will be nothing; I will simply cease to exist.”
+Thus, they do not have eternal hope and they may not even have temporal hope.

-Such people could benefit from giving serious consideration to our other articles under the category entitled Basic Issues Regarding Eternal Life, particularly “What Is the Purpose of Human Life?” and “Does It Really Matter What You Believe?”, which can be accessed by clicking on these titles.
+People like these could benefit from giving serious consideration to our other articles under the category entitled Basic Issues Regarding Eternal Life, particularly “What Is the Purpose of Human Life?” and “Does It Really Matter What You Believe?,” which can be accessed by clicking on their respective title.